Do a business energy audit

 No

-There are many different technologies and associated fuel sources (for example gas, solar, electric, heat pumps) that provide water heating.
-Investigate the options available to your business for when your current water heater needs replacing.
+Many new technologies and fuel sources are now available.
+For example, gas, solar, electric, heat pumps.
+Investigate the options available when your current water heater needs replacing.

 Have energy saving devices been fitted to save hot water?